 - 2.2.1.
-Students are expected to attend all scheduled elements of their programme. - 2.2.2.
-Goldsmiths has the authority to take action for non-attendance including termination of registration. - 2.2.3.
+Students are expected to attend and/or engage (with online teaching and learning activities) for all scheduled elements of their programme. - 2.2.2.
+Goldsmiths has the authority to take action for non-attendance and/or non-engagement (with online teaching and learning activities) including termination of registration. - 2.2.3.
 Authorised periods of absence may be granted where appropriate, and where the necessary steps have been taken by the student to inform their department.
 Goldsmiths maintains a procedure for interruption and/or withdrawal from studies.